Derma Sciences Medihoney Calcium Alginate Dressing

 5. Dry the skin around the wound by patting gently with gauze

 6. Protect the skin around the wound to avoid maceration.
-Apply a skin protectant barrier wipe or barrier ointment.
+Apply a skin-protectant barrier wipe or barrier ointment.
 (An initial increase in exudates may occur as a result of the highly osmotic effect of Medihoney)

 7. Choose a Medihoney dressing that is appropriate for the amount of drainage